-The tuition for all regular graduate students, including fellows, trainees, and academic staff in the 2012 summer session was $13,920.
+The tuition for all regular graduate students, including fellows, trainees, and academic staff in the 2013 summer session was $14,395.
+Graduate students who are enrolled in a research program, and who are not taking courses, will have their summer tuition subsidized (that is, paid from other Institute resources).
 Special tuition rates apply to other students in the summer session.
 These are published each year in the Summer Session Catalog, available in April.

 | (Includes special students who are full-time

 employees of the Institute or who are dependents

 |Other special students||$6,030|

 Any resident graduate student making progress toward a degree is expected to register and is considered a full-time student.
 If a graduate student requires only part of a term to complete the thesis, full tuition for the term is charged, and adjustments to tuition are made at a later date.
 If the student was registered for thesis as a resident student in the immediately preceding term, regular or summer, tuition for thesis will be adjusted after acceptance by the department of the completed document on the basis of a charge of $1,800 per week from the starting date of the term, with a minimum of $1,800 for the master's or engineer's degree and $3,599 for the doctoral degree.
 If the immediately preceding term was the summer term and if the graduate student was not registered for thesis in that summer term, but was registered for thesis in residence in the previous second term, the minimum tuition for thesis is $10,800.

 A student who continues to hold a fellowship, traineeship, or graduate staff appointment for the remainder of the term after delivery of the thesis continues to be regarded as a full-time student and the tuition will not be adjusted.
 In unusual circumstances, the dean for graduate education may set special tuition rates for graduate students.